tinyplex/tinybase/site/guides/8_how_tinybase_is_built/2_architecture.md

 submodules.

-The `tinybase.js` and `tinybase.js.gz` files represent the master package of everything together (except the ui-react module, which always remains a standalone option).
+The `tinybase.js` and `tinybase.js.gz` files represent the master package of everything together (except the ui-react module and tools module, which always remain standalone options).
 Since many of the submodules share compiled-in dependencies, the master package is smaller to include than including all of the submodules separately.
 However, for a very minimal set of modules, you may save size by including them piecemeal.

 In the root of the `lib` directory, all of these files are built to the [`esnext`](https://esbuild.github.io/api/#target) target and the